-We stayed at the Kn Hotel Arenas del Mar Adults Only and, as its name suggests, it’s an accommodation specifically designed for adults.
+We stayed at the Kn Hotel Arenas del Mar Adults Only, not only one of the best hotels in El Médano, but also one of the most popular hotels in South Tenerife.
+As its name suggests, it’s an accommodation specifically designed for adults.
 It’s next to Jaquita Beach and has an outdoor pool and incredible views.
 We opted for the spa package, which cost extra but was worth it.

 A cheaper option is the Hotel Playa Sur Tenerife, which features an outdoor pool, sunroom, garden, sauna, and massage service.
 All the rooms have balconies overlooking the Atlantic Ocean, and along with the restaurant and poolside bar, there’s a piano lounge.

 If you prefer to stay in an apartment in El Médano, check out the El Medano Marineda Loft Apartment, which has two bedrooms and a bathroom.
 It’s a great value for the money and close to the city center, plus it has a pool and garden terrace.

 Map of El Médano

 To make sure you don’t miss any of the places I mentioned in this guide, here is a map of El Médano.

 That’s all from me!
 If you have any questions or you’d like to share your favorite things to do in El Médano, leave me a comment.
 Last of all, have a great trip!